Home Palliative Care Mentorship Program

 It was also wonderful to see the nurse work with other care providers, including doctors and nurses at the CLSC, to provide compassionate care as a team to the vulnerable population in our community.
 Thank you for the opportunity!’’

-Emiko Ishigami, nurse clinician who participated to our training in February 2025
+- Emiko Ishigami, clinical nurse who participated to our training in February 2025 (photographed with our nurse Paula)

 Every person deserves to live their final moments with dignity, surrounded by compassionate care, in the comfort of their own home, if that is their wish.